ctrlaltdeleon/infinitygauntlet/design-patterns/creational/AbstractFactory.md

   }
 }

-const woodFactory = new WoodenDoorFactory();
+// Create a wooden factory with the proper door, a wooden door, and proper expert, a carpenter. const woodFactory = new WoodenDoorFactory();
 const woodDoor = woodFactory.makeDoor().getDescription();
 const woodExpert = woodFactory.makeFittingExpert().getDescription();

-const ironFactory = new IronDoorFactory();
+// Create an iron factory with the proper door, an iron door, and proper expert, a welder. const ironFactory = new IronDoorFactory();
 const ironDoor = ironFactory.makeDoor().getDescription();
 const ironExpert = ironFactory.makeFittingExpert().getDescription();